 The jury will select a winning proposal based on artistic excellence, response to the competition goal, technical concerns and the public response in the Summer of 2019.

-The priority statements resulting from this Focus Group along with technical and site criteria will be used by the City to develop a Call for Artists document.
+The goals and themes resulting from this Focus Group along with technical and site criteria will be used by the City to develop a Call for Artists document.
 The City will also develop a short history of the area to be included in the Call document to inform artists’ proposals.
-It is anticipated that this call will be issued by the City, pending internal City approvals.
+It is anticipated this call will be issued in the Spring of 2019.

 Zahra Awang - Art in Public Spaces Project Specialist